 Coronavirus (CoV) is a family of viruses that can cause respiratory infection.
+First identified in the 1960s, they are categorized into four sub-groups, alpha, beta, gamma and delta.
 The illness caused by coronaviruses in humans can range from the mild common cold to more severe disease like COVID-19, which can be fatal.

 What Causes Coronavirus Infection?

-Some coronaviruses are known to occur only in animals.
-Rarely, a coronavirus that infects animals can evolve and infect people, and then start to spread from person to person.
-Such an infection that spreads from animals to people is called zoonotic.
+Some coronaviruses are known to occur only in animals, including camels, cattle, cats, bats and rodents.
+A coronavirus that infects animals can evolve and infect people, and then start to spread from person to person.
+Such an infection that spreads from animals to people is said to “spillover.”
+This process is called zoonosis.
 Because humans have not built up any immunity to these new viruses, the illness they cause can be severe.

 Symptoms of Coronavirus

 Symptoms of coronavirus illness vary depending on the specific virus.
-For the milder strains, respiratory symptoms like a runny nose, headache, cough, sore throat, fever and fatigue are common.
+Prior to the last two decades, the four coronaviruses known to affect humans were mild in the symptoms they caused.
+These included respiratory symptoms like a runny nose, headache, cough, sore throat, fever and fatigue.
 If an infection progresses to something more severe, it can cause pneumonia, bronchitis, organ failure and even death.
 This is more likely to happen in children, the elderly and people with weakened immune systems.

-- COVID-19 was first recognized in late 2019.
-Early diagnoses were linked to an animal market, suggesting animal-to-person infection.
-Since then, the number of cases has grown among people not exposed to these animals, and person-to-person transmission has been confirmed.
-By January 2020, with the spread of coronavirus disease to over 100 other locations, including the U.S., the World Health Organization (WHO) officially declared the outbreak a public health emergency and later, a pandemic.
+- COVID-19 was first recognized in late 2019, caused by a coronavirus now called SARS-CoV-2.
+The number of cases has grown exponentially among people not exposed to these animals, confirming person-to-person transmission.
+With the spread of coronavirus disease to over 100 other locations, including the U.S., the World Health Organization (WHO) officially declared the outbreak a public health emergency and on March 11, 2020, a pandemic.
 For the first time in recorded history, a coronavirus has caused a pandemic.

 - MERS was first identified in Saudi Arabia in 2012.
 The MERS virus causes flu-like symptoms, with most patients developing pneumonia.
 Around one-third of patients diagnoses with MERS have died, according to the CDC.
 MERS is still active, though uncommon, in the Middle East.